Heinrich Heine: Childhood and youth

 Düsseldorf at the time was a town with a population of around 16,000.
 The French Revolution and subsequent Revolutionary and Napoleonic Wars involving Germany complicated Düsseldorf's political history during Heine's childhood.
 It had been the capital of the Duchy of Jülich-Berg, but was under French occupation at the time of his birth.
 It then passed to the Elector of Bavaria before being ceded to Napoleon in 1806, who turned it into the capital of the Grand Duchy of Berg, one of three French states he established in Germany.
 It was first ruled by Joachim Murat, then by Napoleon himself.
-Upon Napoleon's downfall in 1815 it became part of Prussia.
+Upon Napoleon's downfall in 1815, it became part of Prussia.

 Thus Heine's formative years were spent under French influence.
 The adult Heine would always be devoted to the French for introducing the Napoleonic Code and trial by jury.
-He glossed over the negative aspects of French rule in Berg: heavy taxation, conscription, and economic depression brought about by the Continental Blockade (which may have contributed to his father's bankruptcy).
-Heine greatly admired Napoleon as the promoter of revolutionary ideals of liberty and equality and loathed the political atmosphere in Germany after Napoleon's defeat, marked by the conservative policies of Austrian chancellor Klemens von Metternich, who attempted to reverse the effects of the French Revolution.
+He glossed over the negative aspects of French rule in Berg: heavy taxation, conscription, and economic depression brought about by the Continental Blockade, which may have contributed to his father's bankruptcy.
+Heine greatly admired Napoleon as the promoter of revolutionary ideals of liberty and equality and loathed the political atmosphere in Germany after Napoleon's defeat, marked by the conservative policies of the Austrian chancellor Klemens von Metternich, who attempted to reverse the effects of the French Revolution.

 Heine's parents were not particularly devout.
 They sent him as a young child to a Jewish school where he learned a smattering of Hebrew, but thereafter he attended Catholic schools.
 Here he learned French, which became his second language – although he always spoke it with a German accent.
 He also acquired a lifelong love for Rhenish folklore.

-In 1814 Heine went to a business school in Düsseldorf where he learned to read English, the commercial language of the time.
+In 1814, Heine went to a business school in Düsseldorf, where he learned to read English, the commercial language of the time.
 The most successful member of the Heine family was his uncle Salomon Heine, a millionaire banker in Hamburg.
-In 1816 Heine moved to Hamburg to become an apprentice at Heckscher & Co, his uncle's bank, but displayed little aptitude for business.
+In 1816, Heine moved to Hamburg to become an apprentice at Heckscher & Co, his uncle's bank, but displayed little aptitude for business.
 He learned to hate Hamburg, with its commercial ethos, but it would become one of the poles of his life alongside Paris.

-When he was 18 Heine almost certainly had an unrequited love for his cousin Amalie, Salomon's daughter.
-Whether he then transferred his affections (equally unsuccessfully) to her sister Therese is unknown.
+When he was 18, Heine almost certainly had an unrequited love for his cousin Amalie, Salomon's daughter.
+Whether he then transferred his affections, equally unsuccessfully to her sister Therese is unknown.
 This period in Heine's life is not clear but it seems that his father's business deteriorated, making Samson Heine effectively the ward of his brother Salomon.